Introduction: David Copperfield by Charles Dickens Book Review

 David’s childhood was unfortunate, but as the old saying goes, when God closes a door for you, he will surely open a window for you.
-In misfortune and despair, the old nanny’s meticulous love for him made David’s character lack.
+In misfortune and despair, the old nanny’s meticulous love for him made David’s character lacking.
 Distorted, still a brave and strong child.

-After that, whether it was aunt, Agnes, Dr. Strong, etc., they all played a positive role in David's.
+After that, whether it was Aunt, Agnes, Dr. Strong, etc., they all played a positive role in David's.
 Although there are constant setbacks throughout his life, every setback can be turned into motivation by him, which is worth learning.

 Therefore, whether it is friendship or love, the criterion I have always adhered to is whether the other party has a correct character and a positive character.

 David Copperfield Book Review

 David Copperfield published in 1850 is regarded by many readers and critics as the best novel of Charles Dickens.
 It is not easy to comment on a big book.
 That kind of spiritual intoxication, beautiful words, and shocking thoughts are difficult to write one by one.
 The thoughts I want to organize are only part of it.

 This is an autobiographical novel that incorporates Dickens' own life experience.
 In addition to the hardships that David endured in the early days, a large part of it discusses family, marriage, and marriage trivial matters.

 There is no trivial matter under the sun.
 I used to see him describe housework irrespectively, and I felt it was unnecessary, and I felt it could be deleted, but now I realize that those little things are affecting people's life trajectories and emotions.